Evolutionary-Intelligence/DistributedEvolutionaryComputation/IJCV.md

 ## 2013

 Jordt, A. and Koch, R., 2013.
 Direct model-based tracking of 3d object deformations in depth and color video.
 International Journal of Computer Vision, 102(1-3), pp.239-255. [ [www](https://link.springer.com/article/10.1007/s11263-012-0572-1) ] (**CMA-ES**)

+## 2012

+Albarelli, A., Rodolà, E. and Torsello, A., 2012.
+Imposing semi-local geometric constraints for accurate correspondences selection in structure from motion: A game-theoretic perspective.
+International Journal of Computer Vision, 97(1), pp.36-53. [ [www](https://link.springer.com/article/10.1007/s11263-011-0432-4) ] (**EGT**)